 30 Year Term Life Insurance Rates

-Okay, so what are rates like for 30-year policies?
-While they are more costly than 10 or 20-year policies, they may not be as high as you thought.
-Here are a few different examples, though keep in mind that your exact rates will likely be different because they depend on very specific factors:
+Here are a few different examples of 30 year term life insurance.
+Keep in mind that your exact rates will likely be different because they depend on very specific factors:

 Let’s say George is a 30-year-old man who applies for a $250,000 life insurance policy.
+Just know that George’s rate will always be slightly higher compared to a 30-year old woman.
+Rates for men are always a little more compared to women.
 Here are the best quotes he is likely to given:

 - SBLI, 20-year term: $150 a year